 The Ph.D. program in Instructional Design, Development and Evaluation prepares students to deeply investigate areas related to learning, performance, technologies, and instructional tools.

-This program in the Department of Instructional Design, Development and Evaluation balances an in-depth focus on scholarly inquiry and research methods with practical experience through internships, apprenticeships, community participation, work with faculty, and more.
+This program in the Instructional Design, Development and Evaluation Department balances an in-depth focus on scholarly inquiry and research methods with practical experience through internships, apprenticeships, community participation, work with faculty, and more.
 Through collaborative projects and an active residency program, students develop into scholars who can conduct, publish, and consume research in a variety of instructional and professional settings.
 Opportunities are available for collaborating with faculty members in research, teaching, and grant writing.

 Expertise in teaching and instruction is also developed with the department and with participation in the Future Professoriate Program.
 This includes orientations, year-round services for teaching assistants, and opportunities to co-teach with fellow doctoral students and department faculty, guest lecture, and independent instruction.